Hamuko/yurizaki/README.md

 Other possible anime titles to match against can be listed under the optional `aliases` key.
 If different release groups use different titles in their filenames, aliases will be used to supplement the matching logic.

+For really tricky cases where anitomy parsing fails, you can compile a list of regular expressions under the `regex` key in each rule.
+The regular expressions must contain capture groups for `episode` and `group` in order to match episode numbers and release groups.
+They may also optionally include a capture group `version`.
+Regular parsing will still be used as a fallback, so you can have automatic parsing and regex parsing for different groups in a single rule.

 It's also possible to exclude prior episodes from the matching logic by giving an episode number for the `episode` key under the `minimum` key.
 All episodes must have an episode number equal or greater than this value to be copied.
 This is useful for separating split cours.

 ### Example configuration